Events, Recent & Forthcoming

 Fri, May 30, 7.00 pm – Poems for Life Gala, Global Stage, Hay Festival, Hay-on-Wye.
 Tickets on sale.

 Sat, May 31, 1.00pm – Dwell, Wye Stage, Hay Festival, Hay-on-Wye.
 Tickets on sale.
+Sold out.

 June 12-15, Poetry International Festival: Laureates and Legends, Rotterdam, The Netherlands.
 Tickets on sale.